ethsana/sana-docs/docs/working-with-ant/cashing-out.md

 }
 ```

-In Swarm, these per-peer balances represent trustful agreements between nodes.
+In Sana, these per-peer balances represent trustful agreements between nodes.
 Tokens only actually change hands when a node settles a cheque.
 This can either be triggered manually or when a certain threshold is reached with a peer.
 In this case, a settlement takes place.
 You may view these using the settlements endpoint.

 More info can be found by using the chequebook API.